 In a 16 oz. glass bottle, add 1/2 cup of Vodka and 1/2 cup of Water.
 Then add a few drops of your favorite sanitizing oil - some powerful ones are: Tea Tree Oil, Peppermint or Lemon Oil.
 I prefer the smell of Lemon, personally.
 There are really only two areas where I'd say I use disinfectants regularly, one is the bathroom & the other is the kitchen.
 I target the toilet in the bathroom and the counter tops in the kitchen, especially when meal prepping.
 The vodka and tea tree oil act as tough disinfectants killing germs & bacteria that we don't want spreading.
 Unlike Vinegar, which can dull stone surfaces due to its acidity, Vodka works wonderfully on Granite as a streak-free cleaner since it evaporates.

 Glass and Mirror Cleaner

 The secret ingredient for this one?
 Vodka.
 Yep, that's it.
 I used to use rubbing alcohol, however the scent/fumes were just a bit much.
-Fill your glass bottle to the top with the cheapest vodka you can find - we're cleaning here, not making Moscow Mules.
+Fill your glass bottle to the top with the cheapest vodka you can find.
 The moisture from the vodka wipes through smudges while the alcohol content evaporates quickly leaving behind a streak-free mirror or window.
 Make sure you are using a lint-free fiber cloth otherwise you'll have lots of little white specks left behind if using paper towels.
 I've also heard you can use newspaper though I've not yet tried that myself.